WHAT CURRICULUM DO I CHOOSE???

 Hands On/ Unit Study - a unit covers multiple subject areas together

 Specifically Classical - The early years of school are spent in absorbing facts, systematically laying the foundations for advanced study.
 In the middle grades, students learn to think through arguments.
 In the high school years, they learn to express themselves.
 This classical pattern is called the trivium.
-Increased focus on the arts and Western Culture.
+Increased focus on the arts, living books, and Western Culture.

 The Well Trained Mind (book, resources, online academy - great place to start for classical options/description)